ElektraInitiative/libelektra/doc/decisions/array.md

 The metadata `array` preferable should be in `spec` (specified configuration).
 Then the `spec` plugin will add the `array` marker with the correct length.
+This needs to be happen early, so that plugins can rely on having correct arrays.

 For example: